 Hi!
 I’m Deanna, but a lot of you may know me as DeannaCat.
-I am all about living simply, getting my hands dirty, lovin’ on plants, and taking care of my family and ecosystem the best I can.
+I am all about living simply, getting my hands dirty, growing and eating plants, and taking care of my family and ecosystem the best I can.
 My hope is to inspire a love for a similar lifestyle or hobbies in others, by sharing real-life tips and tools to make “modern homesteading” and related activities easy, understandable, and enjoyable ~ so you can learn and dive in with me!

 It’s always a bit awkward to talk about yourself, but I suppose it’s good to open up and share some things with you, to give you a better idea about my background, passions, and where I am coming from with all this.

 So hey!
 I’m the face behind this blog, a garden mentor to many over on Instagram, and also work full-time as an Environmental Health Specialist.
 In my personal life, I am the wife and best friend to Aaron, a part-time monarch butterfly doula, and mama to 3 kitties, four chickens, 37 houseplants, 300 outdoor plants, and a bin full of worms.
 Yes, I have my hands full – but also have a very full heart!

 If you catch glimpses of a smiling, dark, handsome man here and there – that’d be Aaron.
 For the record, he may seem pretty behind-the-scenes here, but is an immense contributor (maybe even more than myself!) to the care for this homestead, plants, and animals!
 He also assists with photo shoots, proof-reading, idea-bouncing, and all sorts of other helpful contributions that I am beyond grateful for.
 We are a team.

 So, how’d we end up here – doing this whole gardening, mini-homesteading and blogging thing?
 I guess it boils down to this: